 Criminals jump on any opportunity to leverage current events and people’s fears as a means to exploit and take advantage of people.
-The Coronavirus is no different.
-Many people in multiple countries including Asia, Africa, Australia, and Europe, have fallen victim to these financial scams because these criminals are playing on people’s fears which can cause an ordinarily rational person to act in fear and fall victim to various scams.
+Many people have fallen victim to these financial scams because these criminals are playing on people’s fears which can cause an ordinarily rational person to act in fear and fall victim to various scams.

 - Stimulus Scam

 - Non-delivery Scams

 Stimulus Scam – This is the latest scam surrounding COVID-19.
 Scammers are sending out calls, texts, and emails requesting personal information, including account and routing numbers, social security numbers, and other personal information.
 They are claiming to need the information to deposit your stimulus check.
 Please do not give out any personal information to unknown sources, even if they claim they are authentic.
 If you are questioning whether or not it is authentic please look into it, call the company or agency they claim to be from directly, or call us with questions you may have.